 “Personal branding doesn’t need to be scary.
 It’s a process but it should be fun.
 There are so many opportunities out there by just being YOURSELF.” - Brittany Krystle, Beyond Influential

 About the Author Jason Eisenberg is the Community Program Manager for Office Depot, specializing in small business and entrepreneurship.
-Based out of one of the most exciting cities for startups – Austin, TX – Jason is plugged into the business community, often connecting with thought leaders, entrepreneurs and strategists to help identify and find solutions to common pain points all business owners share.
+Based in one of the most exciting cities for startups — Austin, TX — Jason is plugged into the business community, often connecting with thought leaders, entrepreneurs, and strategists to help identify and find solutions to common pain points all business owners share.